MCP Server

 The server supports both session-based and stateless operation:

 • Session-based: Send an initialize request to start a session.
 The server returns a Mcp-Session-Id header.
 Include this header in all subsequent requests.
-Sessions enable sampling and persist for 30 minutes of inactivity.
+Sessions enable elicitation and sampling, and persist for 30 minutes of inactivity.

 • Stateless: Send tools/call or tools/list directly without initialising.
 Each request is independent.
-Sampling is not available in this mode.
+Elicitation and sampling are not available in this mode.

 Authentication and rate limits